rhnnegi1986/Disaster-Response-Pipeline/README.md

  Model Selection

- Random Forest Classification model with MultiOutputClassifier prodiced the best accuracy score and thus was selected for Disaster Response Pipeline Project.
+ Random Forest Classification model with MultiOutputClassifier produced the best accuracy score and thus was selected for Disaster Response Pipeline Project.